-There is also a £470k budget for the purchase of three Section 106 properties (developer obligations on new housing schemes) in Wotton-under-Edge.
+There is also a £470k budget for the purchase of three Section 106 properties (developer obligations on new housing schemes) in Wotton-under-Edge,

-The Opportunity Land Acquisition Pot budget is opportunity led and may not be used in full in any financial year.
+The Opportunity Land Acquisition Pot budget has been reprofiled into 2024/25.
+It is opportunity led and may not be used in full in any financial year.

-7. IMPLICATIONS
+7. Implications